OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Tampering and Runtime Instrumentation

-First, we'll look at some simple ways to modify and instrument mobile apps. *Tampering* means making patches or run-time changes to the app to affect its behavior.
+First, we'll look at some simple ways to modify and instrument mobile apps. *Tampering* means making patches or runtime changes to the app to affect its behavior.
 For example, you may want to deactivate SSL pinning or binary protections that hinder the testing process. *Runtime Instrumentation* encompasses adding hooks and runtime patches to observe the app's behavior.
-In mobile app-sec however, the term loosely refers to all kinds of run-time manipulation, including overriding methods to change behavior.
+In mobile application security however, the term loosely refers to all kinds of runtime manipulation, including overriding methods to change behavior.

 #### Patching, Repackaging, and Re-Signing